marcelovani/drupal-example-site/README.md

 # Drupal Example site
-Examples of Drupal sites to be build with Drupal Console https://github.com/dennisinteractive/drupal_console_commands
+Examples of Drupal sites to be built with Drupal Console https://github.com/dennisinteractive/drupal_console_commands

 Check the README.md on each individual branch
 - 7.x